kevinfreeman1101/Lazarus/Modernized_Texts/G.R.S. Mead/Drafts/MEAD-Gnosis_of_the_Mind.md

-# The Gnosis of the Mind by G.R.S.
+# The Gnosis of the Mind, Volume 1

+by G.R.S.
 Mead

+1906: Echoes From the Gnosis

 2024: Modernized by ChatGPT-4o; Edited/Revised by Kevin L. Freeman